 This is great, since it means you only need enough points for the cost of three nights to make the booking.

 You can use this benefit an unlimited number of times, and can even use it for back-to-back stays (in other words, you can book eight consecutive nights at one hotel and get two nights free), or for multiple rooms at a hotel over the same nights.
 It’s also valid at Six Senses properties, which are slowly being integrated into the IHG Rewards Club program.

-You do need to stay four consecutive nights at one hotel to use this, meaning you can’t stay two nights at one hotel and two nights at another hotel, and then get one of those nights free.
+You do need to stay four consecutive nights at one hotel while redeeming points to use this, meaning you can’t stay two nights at one hotel and two nights at another hotel, and then get one of those nights free.

 Furthermore, all four nights need to be booked as a single points reservation.
-In other words, you couldn’t book one night with a free night certificate and then three nights with points, and get that third night of the points reservation free.
+This means you couldn’t book one night with a free night certificate and then three nights with points, and get that third night of the points reservation free.

 Can You Stack The Fourth Night Free Benefit With The 10% Rebate?